vnijs/radiant/inst/base/tools/help/view.md

 ### Filter

 There are several ways to select a subset of the data to view.
 The `Filter` box on the left (click the check-box first) can be used with `>` and `<` signs and you can also combine subset commands.
 For example, `x > 3 & y == 2` would show only those rows for which the variable `x` has values larger than 3 **and** for which `y` has values equal to 2.
-Note that in R `=` is used to _assign_ a value and `==` to evaluate if the value of a variable is equal to some other value.
+Note that in R, and most other programming languages, `=` is used to _assign_ a value and `==` to evaluate if the value of a variable is equal to some other value.
 In contrast `!=` is used to determine if a variable is _unequal_ to some value.
 You can also use expressions that have an **or** condition.
-For example, to select rows where `Salary` is larger than $100,000 or smaller than $20,000 use `Salary < 20000 | Salary > 100000`. `|` is the symbol for **or**.
+For example, to select rows where `Salary` is smaller than \$100,000 and larger than \$20,000 use `Salary > 20000 & Salary < 100000`. `&` is the symbol for **and**.
 The table below gives an overview of common operators.

 To filter using dates you need the `as.Date` function.
-For example, to choose only those dates before June 1st, 2014 enterh `Date < as.Date("2014-6-1")` into the filter box and press return.
+For example, to choose only those dates before June 1st, 2014 enter `Date < as.Date("2014-6-1")` into the filter box and press return.

 You can also use string matching to select rows.
 For example, type `grepl("ood", cut)` to select rows with `Good` or `Very good` cut.
 This search is case sensitive by default.
 For case insensitive search you would use `grepl("GOOD", cut, ignore.case = TRUE)`.
 Type your statement in the `Filter`  box and press return to see the result on screen or an error below the box if the expression is invalid.

 It is important to note that these filters are _persistent_.
-A filter entered in one of the Data-tabs will also be applied to other tabs and to the analyses conducted through the Radiant menus.
-To remove a filter (1) erase it or (2) uncheck the `Filter` check-box.
+A filter entered in one of the Data-tabs will also be applied to other tabs and to any analysis conducted through the Radiant menus.
+To deactivate a  filter uncheck the `Filter` check-box.
+To remove a filter simply erase it.

 <table class='table table-condensed table-hover' style='width:30%;'>
  <thead>